 In a medium bowl, combine flour and salt.
 Slowly add one cup at a time to the creamed butter & sugar, blending in between.

-Wipe out the same bowl you used for the flour and whisk all the egg whites until foamy.
+In another bowl, whisk all of the egg whites until foamy.
 Add in the remaining ¼ cup of sugar & whisk until peaks form & hold their shape.
-With a handheld mixer this is about 12 minutes on the highest speed.
+This will take about 5 minutes in a stand-mixer or 10 minutes with a handheld mixer.

 Gently fold a third of the egg white mixture into the batter at a time, turning the batter over itself instead of stirring (to not deflate the bubbles).
 Incorporate the batter entirely with the egg whites.
 The batter should be foamy.